simonwhatley/govuk-prototype-kit-macros/components/breadcrumbs/README.md

 ## Introduction

-The breadcrumbs component helps users to understand where they are within a website’s structure and move between levels.
+Use the breadcrumbs component to help users to understand where they are within a website’s structure and move between levels.

 ## Guidance